Kenneth Biros: Conviction

 Biros was convicted of aggravated murder, attempted rape, aggravated robbery and felonious sexual penetration and sentenced to death.
 He was originally sentenced to die by means of lethal injection at 10:00 a.m. on March 20, 2007.
 This would have been the first execution during Governor Ted Strickland's administration.
 Governor Strickland denied Biros clemency on March 16, 2007.
 However, on that day the Supreme Court of the United States upheld the ruling of the 6th U.S. Circuit Court of Appeals that Biros' execution should be stayed to allow him to continue to argue his case that Ohio's lethal injection is cruel and unusual punishment.
 He was then transferred from Ohio's death row at the Ohio State Penitentiary in Mansfield to the Southern Ohio Correctional Facility in Lucasville.
 On April 24, 2009, Trumbull County Prosecutor Dennis Watkins requested the Ohio Supreme Court to set an execution date after a federal judge decided on Tuesday, April 21, 2009, that Ohio's execution method was flawed, but not unconstitutional.
 The Supreme Court of Ohio later set a new execution date for December 8, 2009.

 Execution

 Biros was executed by lethal injection on December 8, 2009, at 11:00 a.m. at the Southern Ohio Correctional Facility in Lucasville, Ohio.
 His execution was originally scheduled for 10:00 a.m., but was later delayed until 11:00 a.m.
 He was pronounced dead at 11:47 a.m.
-Biros was the first person on death row in America to be executed with a lethal dose of a single drug —in this case, the barbiturate general anaesthetic sodium thiopental.
+Biros was the first person on death row in America to be executed with a lethal dose of a single drug —in this case, sodium thiopental.